H.R. 1458: VETS Opportunity Act of 2025

 VA Education and Training

-VA’s main education benefits portal is the most authoritative source for GI Bill program administration affected by this bill.
+VA's main education benefits portal, the authoritative source for the GI Bill program administration this bill modifies.

 VA Post-9/11 GI Bill